wmealing/loader/README.md

 This may ask you a number of questions, best to accept the defaults for now, at the moment the system is going to target x86, but this will be changing to ARM shortly.

+The goal is to have this running on the pi/beagleboard soon.

 ### Installation